FatemehAmereh/Path-Tracer/README.md

 # Path-Tracer
 A Path Tracer implemented using the OpenGL API and c++:

 Diffuce and metallic materials supported.
 For diffuse objects, a random direction over the hemishphere on the hit point is calculatd as the scatter ray.
 For metallic objects, the perfect reflection direction (mirror-like reflection) is calculated as the scatter ray.
-Tracing a single path for all pixels is rendered to a frame buffer to make the application more interactive.
-Thus, by each frame, more light paths are explored  and the image quality improves.
+To make the application more interactive, on each frame, a single path for pixels is explored and rendered to a frame buffer.
+On consecutive frames, other light paths are explored and added to the result; thus, the image quality improves by time.

 The camera can be controlled with WASD keys and mouse.